“This post contains affiliate links, and I will be compensated if you make a purchase after clicking on my links.”

 2) The normal treatment for a dog with a urinary infection and or bladder infection is through the use of antibiotics.
 Your vet can also perform surgery to correct a weak bladder sphincter but this does have possible risks and side effects, so they might start the dog on hormonal therapy before using surgery as a last resort.

 3) There are several drugs that can be given if there is no specific cause found.
-According to an article on the Medi-Vet.com website:
+According to an article on the Washington State University’s website:

-When no specific cause can be identified for the incontinence drugs may be given that increase the tone of the muscles that hold urine in the bladder.
-Some drugs that are used for this purpose include estrogen, ephedrine and phenylpropanolamine.
+When no specific cause can be identified for the incontinence, drugs may be given that increase the tone of the muscles that hold urine in the bladder.
+Drug therapy for incontinence may be based on a trial of different drugs in various doses until an effective combination is identified.

 4) If all else fails, you will want to consider using dog diapers.
 These are made to fit all size dogs comfortably and will need to be changed once a day.